jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 linkTitle: "Configuration keys"
 weight: 3
 description: >
-  List of all ingress/service annotations and global configmap options.
+  List of all ingress/service annotations and global ConfigMap options.
 ---

-Most of HAProxy Ingress configurations are made using a configmap object or annotating the ingress or service object.
-Ingress or service annotations are used to make local configurations, and the configmap is used to make global configurations or change default configuration values.
+Most of HAProxy Ingress configurations are made using a ConfigMap object or annotating the ingress or service object.
+Ingress or service annotations are used to make local configurations, and the ConfigMap is used to make global configurations or change default configuration values.

-# Configmap
+# ConfigMap

-Global configurations and changing default values are made via a configmap object.
+Global configurations and changing default values are made via a ConfigMap object.
-Configmap declaration is optional but highly recommended.
-Create an empty configmap using `kubectl create configmap` and configures in the haproxy-ingress deployment using the command-line option `--configmap=<namespace>/<configmap-name>`.
+ConfigMap declaration is optional but highly recommended.
+Create an empty ConfigMap using `kubectl create configmap` and configures in the haproxy-ingress deployment using the command-line option `--configmap=<namespace>/<configmap-name>`.

-Changes to any key in the configmap object is applied on the fly, the haproxy instance is restarted or dynamically updated if needed.
+Changes to any key in the ConfigMap object is applied on the fly, the haproxy instance is restarted or dynamically updated if needed.

-All configuration key names are supported as a configmap keys.
+All configuration key names are supported as a ConfigMap keys.
 When declared, its value is used as the default value if not overwritten elsewhere.

-A configuration key is used verbatim as the configmap key name, without any prefix.
+A configuration key is used verbatim as the ConfigMap key name, without any prefix.
-The configmap spec expects a string as the key value, so declare numbers and booleans as strings, HAProxy Ingress will convert it when needed.
+The ConfigMap spec expects a string as the key value, so declare numbers and booleans as strings, HAProxy Ingress will convert it when needed.

 # Ingress and services